Relintai/pandemonium_engine_docs/tutorials/ui/bbcode_in_richtextlabel.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This is where the logic of each effect takes place and is called once per character
 during the draw phase of text rendering.
-This passes in a `class_CharFXTransform`
+This passes in a `CharFXTransform`
 object, which holds a few variables to control how the associated character is rendered:

 - ``identity`` specifies which custom effect is being processed.
 You should use that for